FunC cookbook

 Resolving type X

-The following example checks if some value is contained in a tuple, but tuple contains values X (cell, slice, int, tuple, int).
-We need to check the value and cast accordingly.
+If a tuple contains various data types X (cell, slice, int, tuple, etc.), we may need to check the value and cast it accordingly before processing.

 forall X -> int is_null (X x) asm "ISNULL";